Evaluating HCI: An Infinite Approach

-Just kidding.
-We didn’t interview Simon, and I’d venture to say that he doesn’t know what Hyper-Converged Infrastructure (HCI) is, but I just finished listening to his recently released book: The Infinite Game, and it compelled me to write this blog.
+I just finished listening to Simon Sinek's recently released book: The Infinite Game, and it compelled me to write this blog.
 While the idea or concept of the book can be applied to just about anything, I wanted to apply it to what I do daily: Hyper-Converged Infrastructure.

 I highly recommend the book if you're interested in looking at a different way of helping lead an organization (yours or those who you help) into the future.
 Before moving on, I want to make it crystal clear that this is not a book review as I wouldn't do it the justice it deserves.